TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-netappadconnector.md

 # NetApp Volumes Unable to create or update AD connection

+Use these recommendations to resolve issues pertaining to Active Directory (AD) connections.

 ## **Recommended Steps**

 1. Note that only one Active Directory connection is allowed in a region.
 Refer to [Number of Active Directory connections](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-faqs#how-many-active-directory-connections-are-supported) for more details